Introduction to Networks

 The neighbors of a node are the nodes to which it is connected.

-So the degree of a node is the number of neighbors it has.
+In an undirected graph, the degree of a node is the number of neighbors it has.

 Connectivity